Canadian Women Artists' Award

 - Must be between the ages of 21 and 35 before the application deadline.

-- Must be a current resident of New York, New Jersey, or Connecticut.
+- Must be a current resident of New York State.

 - Must apply in only one of the eligible discipline categories.

 - Must be the originators of the work, i.e. choreographers or playwrights; not awarded to interpretative artists such as dancers or actors.

 - Must not be a previous recipient of the Canadian Women Artists’ Award.